Carina-P/ms3-best-books/README.md

         when prompting users for action that results in an API query (e.g., on a form 'submit' button)."

         ![implementation of search for book](wireframes/search_for_book.jpg)
-        - If **no book** in database **matches** the search - a **message** is shown in top of page.
+        - If **no book** in the database **matches** the search, a **message** is shown at the top of page.
     - **Add book** - this feature is only available to users that are logged in:
         - Interactive logic in **JavaScript**: static/js/script.js
-        - User do not have to know all information about a book.
-Instead information is **fetched from the API: Google Books** for the book with information to add to the database.
+        - User does not have to know all information about a book.
+Instead, information is **fetched from the API: Google Books** for the book with information to add to the database.
         - A **search-form** where user can print title/part of title and or author/part of authors name.
         - The **resulting books** matching the search-criteria is **shown below** the search-form when user clicks search or presses return.
 User is moved to the "Search results".

         ![implementation of search to add book and search result](wireframes/search_to_add_book.jpg)
         - The user continues with choosing which book he/she is interested in adding.
-When book is choosen, **more details about the book** is shown, in a **form**, further down.
-And user is moved to this place.
+When a book is chosen, **more details about the book** are shown, in a **form**, further down and the user is moved to this place.
-        - **Finally** the user chooses a **category group** that book should be attached to in this database.
+        - **Finally**, the user chooses a **category group** that the book should be attached to in this database.
 User can also, voluntarily, **add a grade and a review** of the book before submitting to the database.
-        - If user does not want to add book - he/she can click on **Cancel** and the information is removed and user redirected to the search-form for adding book.
+        - If the user does not want to add book - he/she can click on **Cancel** and the information is removed and the user is redirected to the search-form for adding book.

         ![implementation of add book](wireframes/retrieved_information_to_add_book_1.jpg)